Skip to contents

 geom_sf(data = madrid_city, fill = NA)

-Figure 5: Example of base map using OpenStreetMap
+Figure 5: Example of a basemap using OpenStreetMap

-Another example using a provider that needs an API key (ThunderForest):
+This example uses ThunderForest, a provider that requires an API key:

 # Skip if no API key is available.